 LEE: They hadn't prepared you.

-PAT: But he was thrown back into the general population without any help.
+PAT: But he was thrown back into general ed without any help.

-PAT: And he uh squeaked by for a year.
+PAT: And he squeaked by for a few years.

 LEE: They kept moving you from grade to grade.

-DARRYL: The best job I had was when I was working at Kaiser Aluminum before I got hurt.
+DARRYL LESTER: The best job I had is when I was working at Kaiser Aluminum before I got hurt.

 LEE: On the job?

-PAT: Then Darryl told Lee this story that just sort of showed how this thing that happened to him when he was a kid, he never really left it behind.
+PAT: Then Darryl told Lee this story that just sort of showed how this thing that happened to him when he was a kid, never really let him go.

 LEE: What happened?

-DARRYL: I got slung into a wall.
-And threw my back all out of whack and everything...
+DARRYL LESTER: I got slung into a wall.
+And threw my back all out of whack and everything.

-DARRYL: And I threw it in the trash.
+DARRYL LESTER: And I threw it in the trash.
 I didn't know.[/i]

 LEE: Because he couldn't read it.

-DARRYL: You know, It's kind of hard to put it into words.
+DARRYL LESTER: You know, it's kind of hard to put it into words.
 I've lived this long, these many years, lack of reading, you know?
 There was things I needed to learn that I didn't learn.

-DARRYL: How me and Cecila met, we grew up together, yeah we grew up in church together.
+DARRYL LESTER: How me and Cecilia met, we grew up together.
+Yeah, we grew up in church together.

 CECILIA: Long time. [laughs]

-DARRYL: [laughs] So I left that a long
+DARRYL LESTER: [laughs] So I left that alone.

-LEE: And so people talk about the case and here like there's this fully dimensional human being that seems like the case doesn't really even get to.
+LEE: And so people talk about that case, and here, like, there's this fully-dimensional human being that seems like the case doesn't really even get to.

-DARRYL: My life might not be like my friends' that you know got better jobs, nice homes, not to say I don't want that, you know, because I do.
+DARRYL LESTER: My life might not be like my friends' that, you know, got better jobs, nice homes.
+Not to say I don't want that, you know, because I do.
 But it just didn't come my way.
 But I'm content right now with what I have.
-So here today you sitting here talking to me, I'm happy.
-I'll tell you over and over again.
-I'm not ashamed of who I am.
+So here today, you sitting here talking to me, I'm happy.
+I'll tell you over and over again, I'm not ashamed of who I am.
 I am Darryl Eugene Lester.
 Born 1958, December the 29th.
 From Marietta, Georgia.
 And I am here still living at 59 years of age.

-JAD: And the ban, the ban that the Larry P. case lead to, what happened to it?
+JAD: And the ban?
+The ban that the Larry P. case led to, what happened to it?

 JAD: It's still in place?

 PAT: Yeah.
 Yeah, so this whole situation that Darryl got caught up in as a kid has completely changed.
-The class that he got stuck in those classes are gone.
+The class that he got stuck in, those classes are gone.
 They’re not a thing anymore.
-And this test that sort of shuttled him into this class is banned for black kids.
+And this test that sort of shuttled him into that class is banned for Black kids.

 PAT: Yeah, exactly.

-JAD: But if you’re a white kid or you’re a Spanish speaking kid or Hispanic kid or ESL kid you can take it?
+JAD: But if you’re a white kid or if you’re a Spanish-speaking kid or a Hispanic kid or a ESL kid, you can take it?

 JAD: That’s still in place?

-JAD: It’s like I hate this word because I always feel like this word hides all kinds of things but I’m gonna say it anyways.
-I just kind of find it problematic.
+JAD: It’s like -- I hate this word, because I always feel like this word just, like, hides all kinds of things, but I’m gonna say it anyways.
+I just kind of find that kind of problematic.

-PAT: You’re not the only one who feels this way.
-We'll hit a pan.
+PAT: You are not the only one who feels this way.

-[CLIP: It is racism in the school district.]
+CECILIA: It is racism in the school district.

-BRANDON G: This is Brandon Gamble.
-The dean of student success at Oakwood University in Huntsville University.
-Radiolab is created by Jad Abumrad and is produced by Soren Wheeler.
-Dylan Keefe is the director of sound design.
-Suzie Lechtenberg is our executive producer.
-Our staff include Simon Adler, Becca Bressler, Rachael Cusick David Gebel, Bethel Habte, Tracie Hunte, Matt Kielty, Robert Krulwich, Annie McEwen, Latif Nasser, Malissa O’Donnell, Sarah Qari, Arianne Wack, Pat Walters, Molly Webster, with help from Shima Oliaee Audrey Quinn, William Harry Fortuna, Ruth Samuel, Imani Leonard and Neel Donesha.
-Our fact checker is Michelle Harris.
+[BRANDON GAMBEL: This is Brandon Gamble.
+The Dean of Student Success at Oakwood University in Huntsville, Alabama.
+Radiolab was created by Jad Abumrad and is produced by Soren Wheeler.
+Dylan Keefe is our Director of Sound Design.
+Suzie Lechtenberg is our Executive Producer.
+Our staff include Simon Adler, Becca Bressler, Rachael Cusick, David Gebel, Bethel Habte, Tracie Hunte, Matt Kielty, Robert Krulwich, Annie McEwen, Latif Nasser, Malissa O’Donnell, Sarah Qari, Arianne Wack, Pat Walters and Molly Webster.
+With help from Shima Oliaee, Audrey Quinn, W. Harry Fortuna, Ruth Samuel, Imani Leonard, and Neel Dhanesha.
+Our fact checker is Michelle Harris.]